ibm-cloud-docs/vpc/acl-create.md

 | 1 | Allow | TCP | Any IP, any port |Any IP, ports 80 - 80  |
 | 2 | Allow | ALL | Any IP, any port | `10.10.20.0/24`, any port |
 | 3 | Deny| ALL | Any IP, any port |Any IP, any port|
-{: caption="Table 2.
-Information for configuring outbound rules." caption-side="bottom"}
+{: caption="Information for configuring outbound rules." caption-side="bottom"}